buck-0x/PuttingAnalyzer/ReadMe.txt

 ===========================================================================
 DESCRIPTION:

-A simple iOS iPhone application that demonstrates how to use the CoreBluetooth Framework to connect to a Bluetooth LE peripheral and read, write and be notified of changes to the characteristics of the peripheral.

-The application is designed to work with a custom Bluetooth LE device which allows for the setting of a high and low temperature alarm settings.
-When the temperature exceeds the minimum or maximum temperature setting, a notification is issued for which the application presents an alarm.

-This sample covers the use of non-published Bluetooth LE Services, which require full 128-bit UUIDs for identification.
+This iOS iPhone application receives the height of a marker placed on the head of and calculates the distance between the marker and the camera and graphs those distances over time.

 Important:
-This project requires a Bluetooth LE Capable Device (Currently only the iPhone 4S) and will not work on the simulator.
+This project requires a Bluetooth LE Capable Device (only the iPhone 4S and later) and will not work on the simulator.

 ===========================================================================
 BUILD REQUIREMENTS: